ViaHero · October 21, 2018

 You probably have all your necessary vaccines already

 Before you travel anywhere, you should make sure you’re up to date on all your routine vaccinations: MMR, tetanus, chickenpox, polio, as well as your yearly flu shot.
 If you’ve been to public school or worked a government job in the last 25 years, you most likely have them already.
-The CDC also recommends that travelers to Colombia get the common hepatitis A and typhoid vaccines as
+The CDC also recommends that travelers to Colombia get the common hepatitis A and typhoid vaccines as well, since these illnesses can be transmitted through food and water regardless of where you choose to stay.

 If you like adventure, you may need more than just the routine inoculations